Beohar Rammanohar Sinha: Nationalistic early artwork

-So that his art on the Indian Constitution represents the sum acumen of original Indian art in its unadulterated purity, Rammanohar took the Herculean-challenge and made exploratory trips to such places as Ajanta, Ellora, Bagh, Badami, Sanchi, Sarnath and Mahabalipuram.
-From these cradles of pure Indian art, he used such summary motifs as Padm, Nandi, Airavata, Vyaghra, Ashwa, Hans and Mayur to symbolically convey the essence of Indian Constitution pictorially.
+Rammanohar took the Herculean-challenge and made exploratory trips to such places as Ajanta, Ellora, Bagh, Badami, Sanchi, Sarnath and Mahabalipuram.
+He used such summary motifs as Padm, Nandi, Airavata, Vyaghra, Ashwa, Hans and Mayur to convey essence of Indian Constitution pictorially.

 Rammanohar initially refused to subscribe his signatures on his artworks in Indian Constitution but his mentor Nandalal Bose, who shouldered the responsibility of the overall project, saw things from historic perspectives and, therefore, strongly insisted that Rammanohar sign at least some of the pages "so that future generations are able to recognize, remember and celebrate the artist who ornamented the Constitution of India."
 In fact, in addition to all the embellishments, most of the basic sketches, line-drawings (pictured) and designs for final illumination of the original manuscript of Constitution of India were executed by Rammanohar, who was the senior-most and favorite disciple of Nandalal Bose.
 On the original manuscript of Constitution of India, Rammanohar's artworks on page 1 (Harappan seal), 102 (Lanka), 104 (Vikramaditya and his coin/seal), 105 (Nalanda seal), 106 (Kalinga archer), 113 (Nataraja and Swastika), 160 (Subhas Chandra Bose), 167 (Landscape), 181 (Maritime Expedition motif), 231-232 (borders) bear testimony to his saintly refusal to sign his artworks as a mark of his altruistic contribution to the Nation.

-In the nationalistic style typical of the revivalist Bengal School of Art, Rammanohar executed a myriad of fresco-secco in 1952-53 on the walls and the dome of Shaheed-Smarak or Martyrs'-Memorial Concert Hall in Jabalpur, depicting various episodes and landmarks in India's struggle for independence starting from 1654 CE and ending with the unfurling of Indian tricolour on Independence Day in 1947 CE.
+In the nationalistic style typical of the revivalist Bengal School of Art, Rammanohar executed a myriad of fresco-secco in 1952–53 on the walls and the dome of Shaheed-Smarak or Martyrs'-Memorial Concert Hall in Jabalpur, depicting various episodes and landmarks in India's struggle for independence starting from 1654 CE and ending with the unfurling of Indian tricolour on Independence Day in 1947 CE.
 These were the leftover-drawings that were to be included in the Constitution, but could not be.
 Of particular significance are the one depicting the Quit India Movement (pictured) which has also been published in Encyclopædia Britannica and the one on Rani Durgavati, which has been credited with the very first unambiguous painting of the valiant warrior queen of the Gondwana-fiefdom of Garha-Mandla who dared to challenge Akbar's mighty army in order to safeguard her country's independence.

 Likewise, Rammanohar also executed Fresco-secco mural depicting the birth of Gautama Buddha on the walls of Kala Bhavana hostel building in Visva-Bharati University, Shantiniketan.

 In preparation for the 59th annual congregation of national leaders in Kalyani, West Bengal in 1954, Rammanohar and his team illuminated the entire venue, especially the gateway and the stage, with panels and posters on nationalistic themes using locally procured biodegradable material, natural earth colours and Khadi.
 Rammanohar received widespread acclaim for these artworks.